phunterlau/papercast/README.md

 ## Limitations

 * The question generation is limited to the article's title and abstract only.
 A better tree-level question generation using the full text might bring deeper and better questions.
 * It depends on ChatTTS <https://github.com/2noise/ChatTTS> for audio generation.
-The features are still very experimental.
+The features are still very experimental and the speaker voice lottery is very tricky.

 ## Future ideas